facebook/react-native-website/README.md

 ### Push it

-1. Run `yarn prettier` or `npm run prettier` to ensure your changes are consistent with other files in the repo.
+1. Run `yarn prettier` to ensure your changes are consistent with other files in the repo.
 1.  `git add -A && git commit -m "My message"` to stage and commit your changes.
     > replace `My message` with a commit message, such as `Fixed header logo on Android`
 1.  `git push my-fork-name the-name-of-my-branch`